Home Compare MDB vs PANW

 MongoDB vs Palo Alto Networks: Which Stock Looks Stronger in 2026?

-Palo Alto Networks holds the cleaner structural position, with the lead spread across profitability and valuation.
-MongoDB still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with MongoDB carrying a narrow edge on stability.
+Palo Alto Networks still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.